visit-dav/visit/src/doc/python_scripting/functions.rst

 return type : dictionary
     PickByNodeLabel returns a python dictionary of the pick results, unless do_time is specified, then a time curve is created in a new window.
-If the picked variable is node centered, the variable values are grouped according to incident node ids.
+If the picked variable is node-centered, the variable values are grouped according to incident node ids.